Email Processing in Lua

 Overridden metamethods: None

-The table is used for description of all changes to be made to the email message once the decision to deliver it to a recipient has been taken (the accept action has been selected).
-All fields of the table are optional; if a field value is missing, the action specified in this field is not applied to the message:
+The table is used for description of all changes to be made to the message in case of delivering it to the recipient (the accept action is chosen).
+All fields of the table are optional; if a corresponding field does not have a value, the action specified in this field is not applied to the message.

 Field